Categories

 There are some guns that I don’t shoot because I flatout don’t like them:

 My wife’s Ruger SR9C is in a similar space as the above-mentioned Canik.
 The recoil spring is stiff as hell.
 That gun has less than 130 rounds through it.
 It shoots extremely well (it has an outstanding trigger), but I just can’t stand racking it.
+As well, the slide serrations are absolutely brutally sharp.
+I’ve cut my hands on them.

 Most of my guns that have low round counts are great guns.
 I don’t shoot them much because I’ve so many and I’ve favorites that hijack most of my time and interest.